San Joaquin, Iloilo: Economy

+San Joaquin’s economy is predominantly based on agriculture, fishing, and local commerce.
+The municipality’s fertile lands support the cultivation of crops such as rice, sugarcane, corn, and vegetables, which provide livelihoods for many residents.
+Fishing is also an important economic activity due to the municipality’s coastal location.
+Small businesses and retail establishments contribute to the local economy, while tourism is gradually developing with the promotion of natural and cultural attractions.

+Poverty Incidence

+The poverty incidence in San Joaquin has significantly decreased over the past two decades.

+The general downward trend reflects the positive effects of economic development efforts and poverty reduction programs in the municipality.
+However, there were slight increases in poverty incidence in 2009 and 2021.
+The rise in 2009 is likely connected to the 2008–2009 global financial crisis, which affected economies worldwide and to the impact of Typhoon Frank, which caused significant damage in the region.
+Meanwhile, the increase in 2021 is attributed to the economic disruptions caused by the COVID-19 pandemic.

 Landmarks

 San Joaquin Church

 The main church in town, a Roman Catholic parish was constructed in 1859 and completed in 1869 by Spanish friar Tomas Santaren, of the Augustinian Order.
 The church is unique among those in the Philippines for its large pediment featuring a military scene, the Spanish victory over the Moors in the Battle of Tetuan.
 The National Museum of the Philippines listed the church as a National Cultural Treasure.

 San Joaquin Cemetery

 The San Joaquin Cemetery is located along the main highway in San Joaquin Town.
 The construction of San Joaquin Cemetery was commenced by Fray Mariano Vamba, the last Augustinian parish priest of the town in 1892.
 A statue of Jesus with his arms outstretched stands on top of a baroque style gate, and on each side of Christ, two columns with angelic figures are poised as guards.
 In addition, sculpted heads of two cherubs and a skull representing death marks the entrance of the cemetery.
 Twenty stone steps after entering the gate and you will be greeted by the Baroque designed mortuary chapel standing on the center.